viihna-lehraine/viihna-lehraine/README.md

-- Hi, I’m Viihna / @lost-possum.
+- Hi, I’m Viihna / @viihna-lehraine.
 I've been making web pages and small JavaScript projects since February 2024
 - I’m interested in webdev, crytography, and data science
 - Currently learning vanilla JavaScript, HTML, and CSS
 - Will happily collaborate!
 I'm a beginner, but eager to learn.